Handyman in Lake Zurich, IL

 Installation Services for Lake Zurich Homes

+Lake Zurich has a high percentage of residents who work from home, so home office setups generate a steady stream of installation requests.
+TV mounting in family rooms and home offices, shelving for storage and organization, and cabinet hardware upgrades in older kitchens are among the most common.
 Fireplace surrounds in Lake Zurich homes vary widely.
-Some are drywall with a painted mantle.
-Others are stone or brick veneer that requires a masonry bit, toggle anchors or a specialized mount, and cable management that works with a non-standard wall surface.
-TV mounting above a fireplace is one of the more frequent calls and one that gets done correctly the first time without damage to the surround.
+Some have drywall with a painted mantle.
+Others have stone or brick veneer that requires a masonry bit, the right anchors or mount, and cable management that works with an uneven surface.
+Because of this, TV mounting above a fireplace is one of the more frequent calls and one that needs to be done correctly the first time without damaging the surround.- TV mounting on drywall, stone, brick, and above fireplaces

 - Shelving and closet organization systems